Prince Claus Fund for Culture and Development

 · In the event that the grantee does not sign the grant contract within 60 days upon receipt thereof, the grant will be cancelled.

-· The Prince Claus Fund invites all parties working in the cultural and artistic spheres in Africa, Asia, Latin America and the Caribbean to send their project proposals regardless of age, years of experience, nationality, ethnicity, religion or any other factor.
+· The Prince Claus Fund invites all parties working in the cultural and artistic spheres in Africa, Asia, Latin America, the Caribbean, non-EU Balkan countries and non-EU Eastern European countries to send their project proposals regardless of age, years of experience, nationality, ethnicity, religion or any other factor.

 · This includes individuals and organisations concerned with culture and development.